this-is-project-x/Open-Sauce-Lifewatch_SCDFXIBM/solution.md

 2. **<u>Constant training incidents of heat fatigue in the SCDF</u>**

-**OUR SOLUTION:**

-We propose that the wearable technology proposed earlier be able to give an accurate judgement of the conditions of the personnel.
+Solution: We propose that the wearable technology proposed earlier be able to give an accurate judgement of the conditions of the personnel.
 We should use variables such as heart rate which can be detected by wearables to determine the current physical condition of the individual, and give a rating for the physical condition.

 This rating should be used by operations officers to determine to rotate personnel more effectively.